 By applying proper governance at the on-premises or cloud level rather than relying on the security of individual machines, your business can go a long way toward ensuring your data is safe and only accessible to the right parties no matter where, or how, your team works.

-To learn more about steps you can take to keep your data safe even when your employees are spread far and wide—or to get help building your governance for remote work—contact one of our experts.
+To learn more about steps you can take to keep your data safe even when your employees are spread far and wide, check out our Workplace Modernization page.

 Keep up with Redapt